NREL/resstock/measures/ResStockArguments/README.md

 **heat_pump_cooling_compressor_type**

 The compressor type of the heat pump.
 Only applies to air-to-air.
-If not provided, the OS-HPXML default (see [Air-to-Air Heat Pump](https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#air-to-air-heat-pump)) is used.
+If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#air-to-air-heat-pump'>Air-to-Air Heat Pump</a>) is used.

 - **Name:** ``heat_pump_cooling_compressor_type``
 - **Type:** ``Choice``